-"RESOLVED, that the MaxCyte, Inc. 2022 Equity Incentive Plan, as amended and restated, in the form attached as Appendix A to this proxy statement, dated April 28, 2023, relating to the 2023 Annual Meeting of Stockholders, be, and hereby is, approved."
+"RESOLVED, that the Amendment to the MaxCyte, Inc. 2022 Equity Incentive Plan, as amended and restated, in the form attached as Appendix A-2 to this Proxy Statement, dated April 26, 2024, relating to the 2024 Annual Meeting of Stockholders, be, and hereby is, approved."